nikhilbadyal/bitwarden-backup/README.md

 * `openssl` installed for encryption and decryption verification.
 * `rclone` installed for uploading to R2 and pruning.
 * Access to a Cloudflare R2 bucket and its necessary credentials (Endpoint, Access Key ID, Secret Access Key).
+* `apprise` installed (if using notifications).
 * A `.env` file containing all required environment variables (see Configuration section).
-* A suitable directory for storing temporary and final backup files before upload (default is `/backup`).
+* A suitable directory for storing temporary and final backup files before upload (default is `/tmp/bw_backup`).
 The script requires write permissions to this directory.

 ## Setup